 Three credits.
 Prerequisite: SE 5201.

 Introduction to formal methods as a framework for the specification, design, and verification of software-intensive embedded systems.
 Topics include automata theory, model checking, theorem proving, and system specification.
 Examples are driven by cyber-physical systems.

 Provides students with a thorough understanding of the design, verification, and validation of embedded/network systems and software-intensive systems.
 The student will develop skills in specifying requirements for embedded software systems, model based architecture and design, and verification and validation of embedded systems.
 Special emphasis will be placed on distributed embedded systems and real-time systems.
 The platform-based design (PBD) flow will be used as the common thread through the course.
 Examples are driven by cyber-physical systems.

-This project course is designed to provide students with a thorough understanding of all embedded system modeling, design, and verification through a comprehensive capstone project.
-These projects will be practical and be relevant to industry needs.
+This project course is designed to provide students with a thorough understanding of cyber-physical systems modeling and design through a comprehensive capstone project.
+These projects will be practical and relevant to industry needs.
 Students submit a Project Proposal before registering for the course, and develop the proposal with feedback from a faculty member.
 The graduate student is expected to spend the same amount of time for the project course as any other graduate three-credit course in systems engineering.